-As the Department stated in the NPRM, the Department's authority to update the salary level tests for the EAP exemption by regularly resetting them based on existing methodologies is grounded in section 13(a)(1), which expressly gives the Secretary broad authority to define and delimit the scope of the exemption.
+134 In contrast, the Administrative Law Professors highlighted that "[a]utomatic updating is a grounded in section 13(a)(1), which expressly gives the Secretary broad authority to define and delimit the scope of the exemption.
 Using this broad authority, the Department established the first salary level tests by regulation in 1938.
 Despite numerous amendments to the FLSA over the past 85 years, Congress has not restricted the Department's use of the salary level tests.
 As just discussed, significant changes involving the salary requirements made through regulations issued pursuant to the Secretary's authority to define and delimit the exemption include adding a separate salary level for professional employees in 1940, adopting the two-test system in 1949, and switching to the single standard test and adding the new HCE test in 2004.
 Despite having amended the FLSA numerous times over the years, Congress has not amended section 13(a)(1) to alter these regulatory salary requirements.